Additional policies and procedures exist that might be applicable.

 Starting a Request

-- Be sure to read the Interlibrary Loan Home Page, ILLiad FAQ, and this policy page before using this service
+- Be sure to read our Interlibrary Loan information, ILLiad FAQ, and this policy page before using this service

 - Register for an ILLiad account

 - Forgot your password?
-Click the "Forgot Password?" link on the ILLiad Logon page.
+Click the "Forgot Password?" link on the ILLiad Logon.
 A link with instructions will be emailed to you.

 - Logon to ILLiad and submit a request, or use WorldCat to search for materials and populate a request.